 Becky Cable is a 46-year-old woman, living in a small village in western New York.
-Ahmad Akkad is a 4-year-old boy, from Dubai, a city in the United Arab Emirates (UAE).
+Ahmad Akkad is a 4-year-old boy, primarily living in Dubai, a city in the United Arab Emirates (UAE).

 And while their homes are about 7,000 miles apart, the two will be forever linked – because a palm-sized piece of Becky’s liver has saved Ahmad’s life through organ donation surgery.

-Born with a rare genetic disease called progressive familial intrahepatic cholestasis (PFIC), Ahmad first showed symptoms as a 2-year-old.
-He was jaundiced and suffering from severe itching, and his liver was rapidly deteriorating, causing a buildup of toxins in his bloodstream.
+Born with a rare genetic disease called progressive familial intrahepatic cholestasis (PFIC), Ahmad became jaundiced and began suffering from severe itching.
+His liver was rapidly deteriorating, causing a buildup of toxins in his bloodstream.

-Referred by her son’s pediatrician to specialists at Cleveland Clinic Abu Dhabi in their home city, Aya and her husband, M Moustafa, were devastated to learn their then 2-year-old son would likely die without a liver transplant.
+Aya and her husband, M Moustafa, were devastated to learn their then 2-year-old son would likely not survive without a liver transplant.

-The Akkad's traveled from Abu Dhabi to Cleveland, Ohio, where a living liver donor match was found.
+The Akkad's traveled to Cleveland, Ohio, where a living liver donor match was found.
 (Courtesy: Aya Akkad)

 In the United States, many organ transplant candidates remain on the transplant waiting list for a long period of time, facing the risk of death because there aren’t enough deceased donor organs.
 Living donor liver transplantation can give hope to patients who need a lifesaving transplant.